HyunsunHong/CSP_for_LLM-based-SDP-in-Ansible/README.md

 ## Repository Structure
 ```
-├── data
+├── test_dataset
-│ ├── ansible_scripts
+│ ├── 1
-│ ├── code_smells
+│ │ ├── clean
-│ └── README.md
+│ │ └── defect
-├── experiments
-│ ├── baseline
+│ ├── 2
-│ ├── cot_csp
+│ │ ├── clean
-│ └── README.md
+│ │ └── defect
+│ ├── 3
-├── src
+│ │ ├── clean
+│ │ └── defect
-│ ├── preprocessing
+│ ├── ...
-│ ├── prompting
+│ ├── 29
-│ ├── evaluation
+│ │ ├── clean
-│ └── README.md
+│ │ └── defect
+│ ├── 30
-├── results
+│ │ ├── clean
-│ └── README.md
+│ │ └── defect
+├── test_results
+│ ├── gemini
+│ ├── gpt3_5
+│ ├── gpt4_0
+├── gemini.ipynb
+├── gpt.ipynb
 ├── requirements.txt
 └── README.md
 ```

-- **data/**: Contains the datasets used for the experiments, including Ansible scripts and code smell indicators.
-- **experiments/**: Contains scripts for running the different experiments, including baseline models and our proposed CoT-CSP method.
-- **src/**: Contains the source code for preprocessing data, generating prompts, and evaluating results.
-- **results/**: Contains the results of the experiments, including performance metrics and evaluation reports.
-- **requirements.txt**: Lists the dependencies and libraries required to run the experiments.
+## Main Components

+There are three main components of this repository:

+1. **Test Dataset**: Contains 30 pairs of Ansible defect and clean code obtained from GHPR crawling.
+In total, it includes 60 Ansible scripts (half are defect codes and the other half are clean codes).

+2. **LLM Query Experiment Codes**: Consists of two versions, GPT (3.5 or 4.0) and Gemini.
+Note that you need to modify the `api_key` in each code to run it.

+3. **Result Data**: Contains the test results of our research.
+Each text file is named following the format `label_prompting_method_result.txt`.
+Each nth row in a text file corresponds to the result of the nth data in the test dataset.

 ## Prerequisites
 - Python 3.8 or higher